 Noisy Clothes Dryer Noise Repair

-Clothes dryers are pretty simple but can be confusing at the same time.
+Clothes dryers are pretty simple, but they can be confusing at the same time.
 Be sure to follow safety precautions while working on an appliance.

 There are a variety of sounds that a dryer can make that indicate that some sort of service is needed.